Nitch2024/3D-Text-Effects/README.md

 - The rendering does not match 100%, mostly eye balled
 - CSS rendering is a pure academic exercise not meant to be used but shared in case it helps others
 - Canvas rendering is more useful and can be saved as an image
+- Should be useful as reference or tutorial given the lack of comparable available information

 # Very limited
+- This is prototyping code, do not expect more
 - Most logic and values have been hard-coded
 - Many 3D text effects available on textstudio have not been reproduced
 - Not optimized